A bound for the exterior product of $S$-units: Generalization of Schinzel's inequality, II

-That is, the subsets $S(\ell)$ defined by (\ref{ring21}) satisfy exactly the conditions (\ref{group100}) and (\ref{group105}) used in the previous lemmas.
-We continue to write $\A$ for the set of all subsets of $\{1, 2, \dots , N\}$, and we write $\pP$ for the subcollection of subsets that satisfy (\ref{group142}).
+Therefore the subsets $S(\ell)$ defined by (\ref{set15}) satisfy the conditions (\ref{group100}) and (\ref{group105}) that were assumed in the previous lemmas.
+We continue to write $\A$ for the collection of all subsets of $\{1, 2, \dots , N\}$, and we write $\pP$ for the collection of subsets defined by (\ref{group142}).